ChristianMay21/payload-radio-field-reproduction/README.md

 # Payload Radio Button Bug Minimum Reproduction

 ## What is the bug?

 Let's say you have:

 - Two collections - 'Collection 1' and 'Collection 2'
 - Both collections have a radio field using the same name and values - we'll call this the 'shared radio field'
 - Collection 1 contains a reference field to Collection 2

 If you open a document in Collection 1, and there edit or create a document in Collection 2 using the reference field, attempting to edit the 'shared radio field' on the Collection 2 document will instead edit the value for the shared field on the 'parent' Collection 1 document.

+## What's in this repo?

+This repo is just a clone of the Payload 'blank' template, with two collections - 'collection 1' and 'collection 2' - added in the config

 ## How do I reproduce it?

 1. Clone this repo
 2. Open root folder in terminal
 3. Run `yarn install`